And by “she,” I mean me.

 No sense panicking.
 No sense worrying.
 All I could do was do what I could do, then hit the road.

 The title of my post is a reference to the Grateful Dead song “He’s Gone.”
-I’ll include a video here of them singing that song so you can listen to it if you like.
+I took the photo in this post.